Submissions

 Abstract and Keywords

-The abstract should be prepared in English and in Bahasa Indonesia with structured abstract 150 - 250 words for original article and review article; and unstructured maximum 150 words for case report.
+The abstract should be prepared in English and in Bahasa Indonesia with unstructured abstract 150 - 250 words for original article, review article, and case report.
 They should be concise and precise with enough information, highlighting the points and importance of the article which contains: One or two sentences of background, purpose of study; methods (basic procedures, study subject selection, observational, and analytical methods); main findings or results; and principal conclusion.
-Keywords are limited to 3 - 6 words or short phrases that will allow proper and convenient indexing.
+Keywords are limited to 3 - 5 words or short phrases separated by commas that will allow proper and convenient indexing.

 Text